 With machine learning, algorithms use a set of training data to enable computers to learn to do something they are not programmed to do.
 Machine learning provides us with technology to augment our human capabilities.

 AI has widespread benefits.
 Both people and companies benefit from AI.
-Consumers use AI on a daily basis to find their destinations using navigation and ride-sharing apps, as smart home devices or personal assistants, or for streaming services.
-Businesses can use AI to assess risk and define opportunity, cut costs, and boost research and innovation.
+Consumers use AI daily to find their destinations using navigation and ride-sharing apps, as smart home devices or personal assistants, or for streaming services.
+Businesses can use AI to assess risk and define the opportunity, cut costs, and boost research and innovation.